Free Nature Studies: Our Wonderful World – Lesson VI: The Honey Bee

 • If you are in a position and location to do so, build an observation hive.
 You’ll find resources below.

 • Understand the differences between the three different types of bees in the hive: queen, drone and worker.
-The Three Bees from the University of Arkansas Division of Agriculture will get you started.
+The Three Bees at the University of Arkansas Division of Agriculture will get you started.
 Make a chart, listing the characteristics of each.
 See resources below for notebooking options.

-• The riddle is found in Judges 14:14 and the answer in Judges 14:18.
+• Something to do #6: The riddle is found in Judges 14:14 and the answer in Judges 14:18.

 • Use the Bible verses listed for copywork or dictation.